sei-relativity/hw-w01d03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: substring()
-Description:
+Description: The substring()  method extract a part of a string and returns the extracted parts in a new string
-Example using it:
+Example using it: let  str = "Apple, Banana, Kiwi";
+let res = str.substring(7,13);
 ```

 Method 2
 ```
-Name:
+Name: replace()
-Description:
+Description: The replace() method replaces a specified value with another value in a string
-Example using it:
+Example using it:  let txt = str.replace("Microsoft","W3Schools");
 ```

 Method 3
 ```
-Name:
+Name: toUpperCase()
-Description:
+Description: A string is converted to upper case with toUpperCase()
-Example using it:
+Example using it: let text1 = "Hello World!";
+let  text2 = text1.toUpperCase();
 ```

 ## [License](LICENSE)